On average, your neighbors pay $88 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price usually means higher premiums in that state.
 For Kentucky, the average listing price is $195,540 as of July 2015, substantially lower than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Kentucky’s average burglary rate was 596.4 per 100,000 people, which is only slightly lower than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+According to data from the FBI Uniform Crime Report, in 2013, Kentucky’s average burglary rate was 596.4 per 100,000 people.
+That's only slightly lower than the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In Kentucky, there are 42.9 law enforcement personnel per 100,000 total citizens, which is a bit higher than the national median of 32 per 100,000.
+In Kentucky, there are 42.9 law enforcement personnel per 100,000 total citizens.
+This is a bit higher than the national median of 32 per 100,000.

 Kentucky’s climate, like the location of the state, is in between the Deep South and the Midwest.
 So, the weather is more mild here than in neighboring states, especially in the winter.
 That said, extreme weather does occur, and can be a homeowners insurance hazard.

-Hot, humid summers: Other than in certain regions in east, summers in Kentucky are very hot and very humid, with temperatures frequently reaching about 90 degrees, with about 90% humidity.
+Hot, humid summers: Summers in Kentucky are very hot and very humid.
+Temperatures frequently reach about 90 degrees, with about 90% humidity.
 Western Kentucky tends to get a bit hotter than eastern Kentucky.
 For example, at Kentucky Dam Village, on the west, the August average high is 93 degrees.
 To contrast, in Ashland, on the east side, the August average high is 85, which is still quite hot, though much cooler.
 Humidity is consistently high throughout.

 The combination of heat and humidity is incredibly uncomfortable, as humidity makes heat feel even hotter.
 This effect is quantified using the heat index, a table that compares heat and humidity rates to determine how it really feels.
 For example, August in Louisville is on average 88 degrees with 80% humidity.
 According to the heat index, these conditions really feel like 106 degrees.
 This is because humid heat prevents the human body from cooling itself down as effectively, and is thus a homeowners insurance and personal hazard.

-Tornadoes: According to the National Oceanic and Atmospheric Administration, Kentucky averages 10 tornadoes per year, and the National Weather Service ranked Kentucky as the #18 most tornado-prone state in 2012.
+Tornadoes: According to the National Oceanic and Atmospheric Administration, Kentucky averages 10 tornadoes per year.
+The National Weather Service ranked Kentucky as the #18 most tornado-prone state in 2012.
 Tornadoes are extremely violent and damaging storms, that usually are the by-product of thunderstorms and other storms.
-A strong tornado has winds over 100 mph, and can travel for miles without slowing down, especially in flat areas such as the southeastern plateaus of Kentucky.
+A strong tornado has winds over 100 mph.
+They can travel for miles without slowing down, especially in flat areas like the southeastern plateaus of Kentucky.
 Severe tornadoes can rip homes from their foundations and destroy infrastructure, and even weak tornadoes can uproot trees and cause damage to homes.
 Kentucky has experienced some extreme tornadoes in its history.
 Most recently, the March 2012 tornado outbreak involved 70 tornadoes over four states, causing 41 deaths, all within two days.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.